freenandes/topo-da-mente/content/note/connected-home-switches.md

 ## Software

 - [Home Assistant](home-assistant.md) operating system, FOSS.
-  - Will be relying on [ZHA](zigbee-home-automation.md) to interface with Zigbee devices.
+- Will be relying on [ZHA](zigbee-home-automation.md) to interface with the Zigbee devices.

 ## Devices